pnpm/sample-project/README.md

 Notes:

-* the [.pnpm-store](.pnpm-store) and [.pnpm-registry](.pnpm-registry) folders are installed in the home directory by default.
+* the [.pnpm-store](.pnpm-store) folder is installed in the home directory by default.
-To have them in the example, the approppriate config values are rewritten in [.npmrc](.npmrc).
+To have it in the example, the approppriate config value is rewritten in [.npmrc](.npmrc).